Acadia National Park in Maine is my favorite national park in the US.

 How much does it cost to enter Acadia National Park?

-An Acadia National Park pass is only available as weekly or annual.
-There are no day passes.
+A park pass is only available as weekly or annual.
+There are no day passes available.

 One non-commercial vehicle with up to 15 seats costs $30 per week.
 Motorcycles are $25.

 If you are on foot or bike, the weekly pass is $15.
-An annual pass is $55 and valid for 1 year from the purchase date.
+An annual pass for Acadia National Park is $55 and valid for 1 year from the purchase date.
+An annual pass for all US national parks and recreation areas is $80.

 Yes, tea time sounds a bit frou-frou, but with beautiful views of Jordan Pond, you can’t go wrong!